Asset API

-Every asset you upload in DatoCMS is stored on imgix, a super-fast CDN optimized for image delivery, which provides on-the-fly image manipulations and caching.
+Every asset you upload in DatoCMS is stored on Imgix, a super-fast CDN optimized for image delivery, which provides on-the-fly image manipulations and caching.

 What that means is that simply by adding some parameters to your images URL, you can enhance, resize, crop, compress and change format for better performance.
 You can also create complex compositions and extract useful metadata.

-At any time you can request your image in a new size — with a new crop or whatever transformation you might request — the asset is created for you and automatically cached close to your users.
+At any time you can request your image in a new size — with a new crop or whatever transformation you might need — the asset is created for you and automatically cached close to your users.
+One thing to keep in mind as you implement your front-end is that to achieve maximum performance, you should take care to reuse crops and sizes across your front-end to ensure your cached assets are re-used.

 Powerful transformations at your disposal

-https://www.datocms-assets.com/205/1570696780-example.jpg
+-> https://www.datocms-assets.com/205/1570696780-example.jpg

-For example, by appending ?h=200 to the base URL you instruct DatoCMS to scale the image to be 200 pixels tall:
+For example, by appending ?h=200 to the base URL, you instruct DatoCMS to scale the image to be 200 pixels tall:

 https://www.datocms-assets.com/205/1570696780-example.jpg?h=200